The AI Security Landscape 2026 — Why Every Ethical Hacker Needs to Learn LLM Hacking Now | AI LLM Hacking Course Day 1

 What tools do ethical hackers use for AI security testing?

-The 2026 AI security toolkit includes: the openai, anthropic, and google-generativeai Python libraries for API-level testing; Burp Suite for intercepting AI application traffic; NVIDIA Garak for automated LLM vulnerability scanning; custom prompt injection payload libraries; LangChain and AutoGPT test instances for agent security labs; and standard recon tools (Shodan, subfinder) for mapping AI-powered attack surfaces.
+The 2026 AI security toolkit includes: the openai, anthropic, and google-generativeai Python libraries for API-level testing; Burp Suite for intercepting AI application traffic; NVIDIA Garak for automated LLM vulnerability scanning; custom prompt injection payload libraries; and standard recon tools (Shodan, subfinder) for mapping AI-powered attack surfaces.
 Day 28 covers the complete arsenal with installation commands and use cases.

 How long does it take to become an AI security professional?

-Following this 90-day course, you’ll be running complete AI red team assessments by Day 30 and writing professional reports with CVSS scores and OWASP LLM Top 10 mapping by Day 77.
-Bug bounty hunters typically find their first AI vulnerability within 2–4 weeks of starting the course if they follow the exercise sequence.
+Following this 90-day course, you will be running complete AI red team assessments by Day 30 and writing professional reports by Day 77.
+Bug bounty hunters typically find their first AI vulnerability within 2–4 weeks if they follow the exercise sequence.
 Professional AI red teaming roles in 2026 pay £80,000–£140,000 in the UK and $120,000–$180,000 in the US.
-The talent pool is genuinely small — which means demand for skilled people is high.
+The talent pool is genuinely small — demand for skilled people is high.

 📚 Further Reading